-© 2016 Microsemi Corporation.
+© 2015 Microsemi Corporation.
 All rights reserved.
 Microsemi and the Microsemi logo are trademarks of Microsemi Corporation.
 All other trademarks and service marks are the property of their respective owners.

 Microsemi Corporation (Nasdaq: MSCC) offers a comprehensive portfolio of semiconductor and system solutions for communications, defense & security, aerospace and industrial markets.
-Products include high-performance and radiation-hardened analog mixed-signal integrated circuits, FPGAs, SoCs and ASICs; power management products; timing and synchronization devices and precise time solutions, setting the world's standard for time; voice processing devices; RF solutions; discrete components; Enterprise Storage and Communication solutions, security technologies and scalable anti-tamper products; Ethernet Solutions; Power-over-Ethernet ICs and midspans; as well as custom design capabilities and services.
-Microsemi is headquartered in Aliso Viejo, Calif., and has approximately 4,800 employees globally.
+Products include high-performance and radiation-hardened analog mixed-signal integrated circuits, FPGAs, SoCs and ASICs; power management products; timing and synchronization devices and precise time solutions, setting the world's standard for time; voice processing devices; RF solutions; discrete components; security technologies and scalable anti-tamper products; Ethernet Solutions; Power-over-Ethernet ICs and midspans; as well as custom design capabilities and services.
+Microsemi is headquartered in Aliso Viejo, Calif., and has approximately 3,600 employees globally.
 Learn more at www.microsemi.com.